rafilipe/OfficeDocs-o365seccomp/SecurityCompliance/attack-simulator.md

 # Attack Simulator in Office 365

-**Summary** If you are an Office 365 global administrator or a security administrator and your organization has [Office 365 Threat Investigation and Response capabilities](office-365-ti.md), you can use Attack Simulator to run realistic attack scenarios in your organization.
+**Summary** If you are an Office 365 global administrator and your organization has [Office 365 Threat Investigation and Response capabilities](office-365-ti.md), you can use Attack Simulator to run realistic attack scenarios in your organization.
 This can help you identify and find vulnerable users before a real attack impacts your bottom line.
 Read this article to learn more.

 > [!IMPORTANT]
 > Office 365 Advanced Threat Protection and Threat Investigation and Response (formerly known as Threat Intelligence) are part of Office 365 Advanced Threat Protection Plan 2, along with additional threat protection capabilities.
 To learn more, see [Office 365 Advanced Threat Protection plans and pricing](https://products.office.com/exchange/advance-threat-protection) and the [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).